DRUFS/Java-StoryWeb/README.md

 # Java-StoryWeb
 Java programming - User interactive story tree

-I created a program in Java called StoryWeb.

-It is interactive with the user.

-StoryWeb prints out portions of stories of various genres with breaks in scenarios.
+StoryWeb is interactive with the user and prints out portions of stories of various genres with breaks in scenarios.

 Each story has a beginning, middle, and end.